-Inflation Rate in Saudi Arabia is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Saudi Arabia to stand at 2.00 in 12 months time.
-In the long-term, the Saudi Arabia Inflation Rate is projected to trend around 3.10 percent in 2020, according to our econometric models.
+Inflation Rate in Saudi Arabia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.